Why are you changing your fees and charges?

 Are there changes to inspection check sheets?

-Waka Kotahi doesn’t currently have a sustainable funding model to adequately regulate the land transport system, because we don’t bring in enough revenue to cover our costs.
+Waka Kotahi did not have a sustainable funding model to adequately regulate the land transport system, because we didn’t bring in enough revenue to cover our costs.

-Some road users currently pay too much, and others are not paying enough.
-A key aim of the changes is to rebuild the regulatory system in a way that’s fair, with the right people paying for the right things.
+Some road users were paying too much, some too little, and others not at all.
+A key aim of the changes was to rebuild the regulatory system in a way that’s fair, with the right people paying for the right things.

-Our fees are based on how much it costs us to provide a service.
-We are increasing fees where the cost of providing the product or service is greater than the fee currently paid for it.
-We are reducing fees where the cost of providing the product or service is less than the fee currently paid for it.
-New fees are being implemented where we have been providing a service free of charge.
+Our fees are now based on how much it costs us to provide a service.
+We have increased fees where the cost of providing the product or service was greater than the fee paid for it.
+We have reduced fees where the cost of providing the product or service was less than the fee paid for it.
+New fees have been implemented where we had been providing a service free of charge.

 Public consultation on changes to regulatory funding, fees and charges happened between March and May 2022.